PCNN: Probable-Class Nearest-Neighbor Explanations Improve Fine-Grained Image Classification Accuracy for AIs and Humans: Discussion and Conclusion

 In this work, we propose PCNN, a novel explanation consisting of $K$ images taken from the top-$K$ predicted classes to more fully represent the query.
 We first show that PCNN can be leveraged to improve the accuracy of a fine-grained image classification system without having to re-train the black-box classifier \classifier, which is increasingly a common scenario in this foundation model era.
 Second, we show that such a well-trained comparator \comparator could be used with any arbitrary classifier \classifier.
 Our method also achieves state-of-the-art classification accuracy compared to existing prototype-based classifiers on CUB-200, Cars-196, and Dogs-120.
 Lastly, we find that showing PCNN also helps humans improve their decision-making accuracy compared to showing only top-1 class examples, which is a common practice in the literature.

-An important aspect to consider is that while PCNN provides a comprehensive explanation by presenting multiple top-class predictions, it is crucial to ensure this does not reduce user confidence to a degree that negatively affects decision-making, especially in time-critical high-stakes scenarios.
-Balancing detailed information with user confidence is vital for effective human-machine collaboration and reliable decision-making.
+An important aspect to consider is that while PCNN provides a comprehensive explanation by presenting multiple probable-class examples, it is crucial to ensure this does not reduce user confidence to a degree that negatively affects decision-making, especially in time-critical high-stakes scenarios.
+Balancing detailed information with user confidence is highly important for effective human-AI collaboration.